 Only limited progress has been made in tackling these arrangements.
 Bearer shares were outlawed in the last two U.S. states (Nevada and Wyoming) in February 2007, following concerns about terrorist financing.
-In June 2011 Senators Chuck Grassley and Carl Levin introduced the Incorporation Transparency and Law Enforcement Assistance Act which would, if enacted, require states to obtain appropriate and updated beneficial ownership information about companies formed under state laws, and provide it under a subpoena or summons.
-This is hugely welcome legislation but it is still limited: even if this were enacted, foreign jurisdictions chasing illicit money would still need to go through potentially complicated court procedures to obtain the information they need.
-It has, predictably, been countered by a powerful lobbying counter-drive from the financial services industry and other intermediaries.
+In August 2013 Senators Chuck Grassley and Carl Levin introduced the Incorporation Transparency and Law Enforcement Assistance Act which would, if enacted, require states to obtain appropriate and updated beneficial ownership information about companies formed under state laws, and provide it under a subpoena or summons.
+This is welcome legislation but still limited: even if enacted, foreign jurisdictions chasing illicit money would still need to go through potentially complicated court procedures to obtain the information they need.
+It has, predictably, been countered by a powerful lobbying counter-drive from the corporate community who instil fear about "additional burdens" as well as state-level officials who fear a loss of revenue in their individual states if the law is enacted.
+However, with commitments made by the Obama Administration in the context of the G-8, the active engagement of law enforcement officials, investor groups and small businesses, the pressure is mounting to act.

 Nevada and Wyoming, two of the biggest offenders in this area, indicated in late 2011 that they intended to crack down on secrecy business run out of their states.
-No concrete action has yet been seen, however.
+No concrete actions have yet been seen, however.